flutter/website/src/release/breaking-changes/checkbox-fillColor.md

 title: Updated `Checkbox.fillColor` behavior
 description: >
-  Improved `Checkbox.fillColor` behavior applies the fill color to the checkbox's background when it is unchecked.
+  Improved `Checkbox.fillColor` behavior applies the fill color to the background when the checkbox is unselected.
 ---

 ## Summary

-The `Checkbox.fillColor` is now applied to the checkbox's background when it is unchecked.
+The `Checkbox.fillColor` is now applied to the checkbox's background when the checkbox is unselected.

 ## Context

-Previously, the `Checkbox.fillColor` was applied to the checkbox's border when it is unchecked and the background was transparent.
-With this change, the `Checkbox.fillColor` is applied to the checkbox's background and the border uses the `Checkbox.side` color when it is unchecked.
+Previously, the `Checkbox.fillColor` was applied to the checkbox's border when the checkbox was unselected and its background was transparent.
+With this change, the `Checkbox.fillColor` is applied to the checkbox's background and the border uses the `Checkbox.side` color when the checkbox is unselected.

 ## Description of change

-The `Checkbox.fillColor` is now applied to the checkbox's background when it is unchecked instead of the border.
+The `Checkbox.fillColor` is now applied to the checkbox's background when the checkbox is unselected instead of being used as the border color.

 ## Migration guide

-Updated `Checkbox.fillColor` behavior applies the fill color to the checkbox's background in the unchecked state.
-To get the previous behavior, set `Checbox.fillColor` to `Colors.transparent` in the unchecked state and set `Checkbox.side` to the desired color.
+The updated `Checkbox.fillColor` behavior applies the fill color to the checkbox's background in the unselected state.
+To get the previous behavior, set `Checbox.fillColor` to `Colors.transparent` in the unselected state and set `Checkbox.side` to the desired color.

 If you use the `Checkbox.fillColor` property to customize the checkbox.